cjordanOU/Lily-Garage-Website/SQL/readme.txt

 how to setup database using mySQL:

--Make new database called "llg"
--import menu_items.sql into llg
+-import llg.sql into a new mySQL database
--make sure $dbLocation is set to the proper database location on Includes/databaseHandler.php -is configured for XAMPP by default
--set $dbUsername and $dbPassword
+-make sure $dbLocation is set to the proper location of the database on the file "Includes/databaseHandler.php" -the database handler is configured for XAMPP by default -set $dbUsername and $dbPassword
+-$dbName should remain constant